 Over the years, the quality of HPFT services and staff have been recognised by external awards.
 These have included:

-In 2016 our CAMHS eating disorders service won the HSJ Award for Compassionate Patient Care for their Hospitals at Home scheme.
+In 2016 our CAMHS Eating Disorders Service won the HSJ Award for Compassionate Patient Care for their Hospitals at Home scheme.
 The two day course was created to teach parents skills to help their children overcome eating disorders.
 This lead to a reduction in the demand on CAMHS clinics being reduced and funding was increased to develop the eating disorder service.
-HSJ judges said the scheme “feels very person centered” and “really focused on prevention and early intervention”.
+HSJ judges said the scheme “feels very person centred” and “really focused on prevention and early intervention”.

 Tom Cahill – HSJ CEO of the year 20017